AkashSkySingh/NightStock/docs/production_readme.md

 ### Search by location

 Although not a basic feature of 500px, I plan to create a unique discover page based off of a combination of search via posts based on location, and render those specific locations to a Google map.
-All under the premise to entice users to find relevant night life activities around their location, and potentially add more posts to the site following suit of a desired location for content.
+All under the premise to entice users to find desired night time activities around their location, and potentially add more posts to the site following suit of a desired location for content.

 ### Cross-User Interaction